Meet the honorary degree recipients of Fall 2024

 Stanford professor of medicine John Ioannidis is a tireless advocate for evidence-based science and the world’s leading authority on medical research credibility.

-Ioannidis is one of the 10 most-cited scientists in the world, and has had an enduring and profound influence on critical thinking and health care practice.
+Ioannidis is one of the most-cited researchers in the world, and has had an enduring and profound influence on critical thinking and health care practice.

 He has authored 1,200 scholarly papers, including one in 2005 titled “Why most published research findings are false,” which is one of the most accessed publications in the world, and which helped launch the field of meta-science, revealing how often researchers can develop the wrong conclusions.